mikebinder/bamazon/README.md

 ![inventory](./media/buyinventory.png)

-Finally, as user manager has the ability to add new products.
+Finally, as manager the user has the ability to add new products.

 ![product](./media/newproduct.png)